|Host Institution:||Universitat Autónoma de Barcelona (UAB): Summer, Semester, Academic Year – open to all Spanish levels|

 **NOTE: Course registration at the Universitat Autónoma de Barcelona is done on a first come, first served basis, and in the past, classes have filled up very quickly because there are a limited number of seats per class.
 Because course registration is scheduled to open up approximately March 15 for Summer, May 11 for Fall, and Oct.
 1 for Spring, we recommend you complete your application at least one week before course registration opens for the best course selection.
 Students who apply after March 15 for Summer, May 11 for Fall, or Oct.
 1 for Spring may not have all courses available to them.
+Please ensure you have a valid passport by these dates as well, because it will be required in order to sign up for classes.
 ASA is on rolling admissions, so you can begin your application at any time!

 |Volunteer Opportunities:||Semester students in Barcelona will have the opportunity to participate in a variety of volunteer opportunities (not for credit).
 For details about volunteering, visit the Course Listings page for your program.|

 |Housing:||Students can choose to live with Spanish host families (includes 3 meals a day and 1 load of laundry per week) or in a shared student apartment (no meals included).
 For more detailed information about these housing options, please click here!|

 |Sample Overnight Excursions:||Madrid & Toledo, Sevilla & Córdoba, Costa Brava|

 - Live and study in the heart of Barcelona!

 - Beaches easily accessible from the city center

 - Mild climate gives you an extended summer and early spring